HMCS Ville de Quebec (K242): Service history

 Ville de Québec arrived at Halifax 12 June 1942.
 After workups she was assigned to the Western Local Escort Force (WLEF) in late July 1942.
 During this period with WLEF she was used almost exclusively on Boston – Halifax convoys.

 In September 1942, Ville de Québec was allocated for Operation Torch, the Allied invasion of North Africa.
 On 28 October 1942, while crossing to the United Kingdom she and HMCS Alberni picked up 81 survivors from the British whale factory ship Sourabaya that was torpedoed and sunk the previous day in the North Atlantic.
 She arrived at Derry on 10 November and spent the next four months escorting convoys between the United Kingdom and Gibraltar.
 While on escort duty she sank the U-224 in the western Mediterranean Sea west of Algiers by ramming and depth charges.

 Ville de Québec returned to Canada in April 1943 and joined Quebec Force on 12 May, escorting convoys between Quebec and Sydney.
 In late September she rejoined WLEF as part of escort group W-2.
 She remained with them until mid January 1944 when she departed for refit.

 After working up in Bermuda Ville de Québec joined the Mid-Ocean Escort Force as a trans-Atlantic convoy escort.
 She joined group C-4 in July and remained with them until transferring to the Royal Navy controlled escort group EG 41 under Plymouth Command.
 She escorted convoys from Milford Haven until the end of the war.

 Ville de Québec was paid off 6 July 1945 at Sorel, Quebec.
 She was transferred to the War Assets Corporation and sold for mercantile use in 1946.
 She reappeared in 1946 as Dispina and renamed Doreathea Paxos in 1947.
 In 1948 she was renamed again as Tanya and then in 1949, Medex.
 She last appeared on Lloyd's Register in 1952.
-The ship was laid up at Marseilles before being broken up at La Seyne beginning on 22 January 1952.
+The ship was laid up at Marseille before being broken up at La Seyne beginning on 22 January 1952.